 The new normal is now normal.

 Instead of longing for the pre-COVID days we need to embrace our current reality.
-The church must begin strategizing for the long haul in order to fully seize the opportunities presented to us in this crisis.
+Socially distancing and wearing masks are going to be around for while.
+The church must continue strategizing for the long haul in order to fully seize the opportunities presented to us in this crisis.

 Birth and Toddlers

 OMNI will continue to equip you with weekly online videos and activity resources to build the foundation of faith in your child.
 In addition, we’ll continue to create ways to get fun, story-related activities into your hands.

 Our grade school staff has launched a new version of C3 Homeworship.
 Our hope is to support and deepen the faith journey of our viewers.
 At the same time, we are increasing our availability for in-person house visits.